|Allegro CL version 10.0|

 now numbered, allowing for some to be closed off.

-open-old-area, or with a negative number, for which the old-areas are
+a negative number, for which the old-areas are counted backward to

 See the note on closed old areas just after this table for more information.

 Old areas can be marked as closed.
-When an old area is closed, no objects are newly tenured into a closed old-area; it is as if the area is full.
+No objects are newly tenured into a closed old-area; it is as if the area is full.
 Also, no dead object in a closed old area is collected while the area is closed, and data pointed to by that object is also not collected.